dagster-io/dagster/docs/README.md

 ### Generating and Updating Screenshots

+> **NOTE**: The screenshot script uses the version of Dagster/Dagit you're currently using.
+Make sure you're running the version you want to take screenshots from before using the script.

 Docs screenshots are generated manually.
 Previously, this meant that you would run Dagit and hit Shift-Command-4.
 Now, we are moving towards using the `docs/screenshot_capture/capture-screenshot.py` script, which adds some automation.
 To use it, you add a "screenshot spec" to `docs/screenshot_capture/screenshots.yaml` and then run the script to generate an image from that spec.

 A screenshot spec includes: